Methi palak dal is a flavorful, vegan Indian lentil stew with fresh spinach and fenugreek. It pairs well with rice and Indian flat breads.

-Methi spinach dal is moong dal cooked with fresh fenugreek leaves (methi) and spinach (palak).
+It is moong dal with fresh fenugreek leaves (methi) and spinach (palak).
 Palak moong dal is a very common preparation in everyday South Indian cuisine.
-Before coming to India almost 3 weeks ago, I was on clearing my refrigerator.
+Before coming to India almost 3 weeks ago, I was on clearing my refrigerator mode.
 I had some methi and palak, hence mixed both the greens to prepare this dal.

 Methi Palak Dal Recipe

 Vegan Indian green gram dal cooked with fresh fenugreek leaves and spinach